jonasa64/online-node-barkery/README.md

 change render to redirect where needed

-make a shoping cart
+make a check out page

-make a admin section
+finish admin section

 add redis for session and caching

-add flash message where missing
+finish adding flash message where needed

 deploy